-- 10.3.1 The canvass board must make its determinations by majority vote in accordance with section 1-10-101.5(1)(c), C.R.S. - 10.3.2 The canvass board's duties are to: - (a) Conduct the canvass in accordance with section 1-10-101.5, C.R.S., including: - (1) Account and balance the election and certify the official abstract of votes; - (2) Reconcile the number of ballots counted to the number of ballots cast; and - (3) Reconcile the number of ballots cast to the number of voters who voted by reviewing the reconciled detailed ballot logs and Statement of Ballots. - (b) Observe the post-election audit in accordance with section 1-7-514(4), C.R.S., and Election Rule 11.3.3(k); - (c) In coordination with the county clerk, investigate and report discrepancies found in the audit under section 1-7-514(2), C.R.S.; and - (d) Conduct any recount in accordance with section 1-10.5-107, C.R.S., and this Rule.
+- 10.3.1 The canvass board must make its determinations by majority vote in accordance with section 1-10-101.5(1)(c), C.R.S. - 10.3.2 The canvass board's duties are to: - (a) Conduct the canvass in accordance with section 1-10-101.5, C.R.S., including: - (1) Account and balance the election and certify the official abstract of votes; - (2) Reconcile the number of ballots counted to the number of ballots cast; and - (3) Reconcile the number of ballots cast to the number of voters who voted by reviewing the reconciled detailed ballot logs and Statement of Ballots. - (b) Observe the post-election audit in accordance with section 1-7-514(4), C.R.S., and Election Rule 25.2 or 25.3; - (c) In coordination with the county clerk, investigate and report discrepancies found in the audit under section 1-7-514(2), C.R.S.; and - (d) Conduct any recount in accordance with section 1-10.5-107, C.R.S., and this Rule.
 The canvass board's role in conducting a recount includes selecting ballots for the random test, observing the recounting of ballots, and certifying the results. - 10.3.3 If the board identifies a discrepancy in a Statement of Ballots form, the board may review the particular ballots at issue to identify, correct, and account for the error. - 10.3.4 The canvass board may not perform duties typically reserved for election judges, including:

 - (a) Determining voter intent; - (b) Evaluating voter eligibility; and - (c) Requesting new logs or reports that were not created to conduct the election. - 10.3.5 Role of Watchers.
-Watchers appointed under section 1-10-101(1)(a), C.R.S., may observe the board while it performs its duties, subject to Rule 8.

-10.4 Procedures for the day of the Canvass

-- 10.4.1 The designated election official must provide the following information to the canvass board: - (a) The name of each candidate, office, and votes received; - (b) The number or letter of each ballot issue or question and votes received; - (c) The number of ballots cast, including the number of accepted and rejected mail ballots: - (d) The number of provisional ballots cast, including the number accepted and rejected; - (e) The number of mail ballots counted and the number rejected; - (f) The number of in-person ballots counted; - (g) The number of provisional ballots counted and the number rejected listed by each rejection code; and - (h) The number of damaged and spoiled ballots. - 10.4.2 Any written documentation regarding official results must be included as part of the canvass.
+Watchers appointed under section 1-10-101(1)(a), C.R.S., may observe the board while it performs its duties, subject to Rule 8. - No canvass board may certify official results until authorized to do so by the Secretary of State.
+The Secretary of State may extend the canvass deadline for one or more counties in order to complete the risk-limiting audit in accordance with Rule 25.2.
+Before certifying official results, a county that conducts a comparison audit as defined in Rule 25.1.5 must manually adjust the preliminary results to account for discrepancies identified in the risk-limiting audit if directed by the Secretary of State. - 10.5 Procedures for Canvass - 10.5.1 The designated election official must provide the following information to the canvass board: - (a) The name of each candidate, office, and votes received; - (b) The number or letter of each ballot issue or question and votes received; - (c) The total number of ballots cast; - (d) The number of provisional ballots cast, including totals for: - (1) Ballots accepted by each code; and - (2) Ballots rejected by each code. - (e) The number of mail ballots cast, including totals for: - (1) Ballots accepted; and - (2) Ballots rejected by each code. - (f) The number of in-person ballots counted; - (g) The number of emergency replacement ballots, including totals for: - (1) Ballots accepted; and - (2) Ballots rejected by each code. - (h) The number of damaged and spoiled ballots. - If applicable, the number of ballots cast in each party's primary election, including totals for: - (1) Ballots accepted in each party's primary election by affiliated and unaffiliated voters; and